 The Constitutional Studies minor requires 15 credit hours of class work:

-- This course addresses core topics in constitutional studies, such as, the history and philosophy of constitutional government and human rights and contemporary constitutional issues in American and international law.
+- These courses addresses core topics in constitutional studies, such as, the history and philosophy of constitutional government and human rights and contemporary constitutional issues in American and international law.

-- This course does NOT need to be taken first
+- Although encouraged, a gateway course does NOT need to be taken first

 Three elective courses (total of 9 credit hours), which are grouped into the following clusters: